With all due respect to the Jackson Five, sometimes A-B-C is not easy as 1-2-3.

 This image below walks you through what we just discussed.
 Note that methane is a dry, or natural gas, but not an NGL or an LPG.
 It stands alone as LNG.

 To recap, the NGLs are comprised of ethane, propane, normal butane, isobutane and natural gasoline.
-They are created by being removed from a natural gas.
+They are created by being removed from a natural gas or through refining crude oil.

 Note: Ethane can be left in the natural gas stream up to a certain amount.